Today's Bible Reading: John 21

 Selected Biblical Text

 This is the disciple who testifies to these things and who wrote them down.
 We know that his testimony is true.
 Jesus did many other things as well.
 If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written.
 (John 21:24-25)

 Reflecting and Thinking

 Reflect on the journey you have taken through the Gospel of John.
 What were the high points?
 What things have you remembered as most helpful?
-What identity of Jesus is John focusing on?
-How would you summarize the point of this gospel?
+What identity of Jesus most catches your attention?
+Which identity does John focus on most?
+How would you summarize the main message of this gospel?

 Dear God, thank you for showing us our possibilities.
 Thank you for being there, providing our needs, being aware of our weaknesses, forgiving us, reaffirming us, and working through us.
 Through the name of Jesus who has made our faith possible, Amen.